Komar4ikk/Coffee-Hub/README.md

    *(Note: The actual `env.txt` file is protected by `.gitignore` and will not be published to GitHub).*

 4. **Run the program:**
-   pyth
-   on main.py
+   python main.py

-ps.
+PS.
 Sorry, I didn't just make the file .env, but env.txt.
 I'm too lazy to change the code now, but maybe everything will be fine in the next updates ;)